tristankleyn/which.dolphin/README.md

 # delphinID
-CNN classification of dolphin species by latent features in whistle and click spectra
+CNN classification of dolphin species by latent features in frequency spectra of whistle and click vocalizations.